ynotstartups/notes/notes/ideas.md

 ## Random Ideas

+- switch to RG
+  - why not keep using git grep?
 - TERMINAL: use `zathura` vim-based minimal PDF reader
 - TERMINAL: zip downloads folder into a file instead of dangerous `rm -r`
   - `zip -r download-archive.zip Downloads`